Movies You Didn't Know Were Remakes

 These days it seems like there are more remakes, revivals, and re-imaginings than ever on the big screen.
 It makes sense, considering there are also more places to watch movies than ever before, and streaming services need to keep filling their rosters with fresh content.
 But if you take a closer look, you'll realize that Hollywood has always been cyclical.

-More recent films like Bradley Cooper's "A Star is Born," David Gordon Green's "Halloween," and Peter Jackson's "King Kong" are just some of the bigger remakes that have occupied recent headlines, but creatives have long been putting their own spin on classic (as well as fringe) stories.
-But while you may have your favorite iteration of "The Magnificent Seven" or "Dawn of the Dead," you might be surprised to learn the following films aren't so original as you thought.
+Films like Bradley Cooper's "A Star is Born," David Gordon Green's "Halloween," and Peter Jackson's "King Kong" are just some of the bigger remakes that have occupied headlines in recent years, but creatives have long been putting their own spin on classic (as well as fringe) stories.
+And while you may have your favorite iteration of "The Magnificent Seven" or "Dawn of the Dead," you might be surprised to learn the following films aren't so original as you thought.
 From classic gangster films to beloved heist flicks, these are the movies you didn't know were remakes.

 Welcome to Sudden Death

-It's hard to imagine anyone capturing the extreme energy that is Jean-Claude Van Damme, but Michael Jai White held his own in the 2020 remake of "Sudden Death," titled "Welcome to Sudden Death."
+It's hard to imagine anyone capturing the extreme energy that is Jean-Claude Van Damme (and whatever happened to him anyway?), but Michael Jai White held his own in the 2020 remake of Van "Sudden Death," titled "Welcome to Sudden Death."
 Van Damme starred as a hockey stadium security guard in the original 1995 action flick from director Peter Hyams, where he fought to save the entire crowd and his two daughters from being blown to smithereens.
 Its $35 million production budget pulled in a dismal $65 million worldwide, and the film completely divided critics, but to this day, it has its advocates.

-Director and screenwriter Dallas Jackson pulled many of those same story threads in the updated version (a security guard with two kids has to save them and the fans at a basketball stadium from a terrorist attack), and while it doesn't have the best Rotten Tomatoes score, it did break into the Top 10 on Netflix when it dropped in 2020.
-And as writer Mike Floorwalker pointed out, "'Welcome' is a flick that greatly benefits from its winking self-awareness and from White's winning performance."
+Director and screenwriter Dallas Jackson pulled many of those same story threads in the updated version (a security guard with two kids has to save them and the fans at a basketball stadium from a terrorist attack), and while it doesn't have the best Rotten Tomatoes score, the action thriller did take off on Netflix when it dropped in 2020.

 Scarface

 Is there a cinematic character more iconic than Al Pacino's Tony Montana?
 Spout "say hello to my little friend" at any party anywhere, and everyone immediately knows you're referencing "Scarface."
-There are few gangster movies that hold up to the 1983, Brian De Palma-directed movie, which was written by Oliver Stone.
+There are few gangster movies that hold up to Brian De Palma's 1983 crime epic, which was written by Oliver Stone.
 Not only does it hold a 93% audience rating on Rotten Tomatoes, but it pulled in an 8.9 score with users on Metacritic.
 Plus, it's the movie that put a then 25-year-old Michelle Pfeiffer on the map as Elvira Hancock.

 So some may be surprised to hear that the movie wasn't the first of its kind.
 Back in 1932, "Scarface" first debuted with Paul Muni in the leading role of Tony Camonte, an immigrant who turned to the gangster lifestyle in Chicago.
 That flick was based on the 1930 novel "Scarface" by Armitage Trail, who based his novel on the notorious gangster Al Capone.
 This tale of an outsider working his way up the criminal ladder is a story perfect for any era, and if you haven't caught the original, it's worth a side-by-side watch just to catch the similarities, despite the character and location changes.